SyncfusionExamples/How-to-change-data-marker-symbol-in-Blazor-chart/README.md

 # How-to-change-data-marker-symbol-in-Blazor-chart.

-This article explains how to change data marker symbol in Blazor chart component.
+This article explains how to change data marker symbol in Blazor Chart Component.

-**Changing marker symbol in Blazor chart component using Shape property**
+**Changing marker symbol in Blazor chart**

 [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides data markers to adorn the data points with different shapes and labels.
 It is enabled by setting [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonMarker.html#Syncfusion_Blazor_Charts_ChartCommonMarker_Visible) Property of [ChartMarker](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartMarker.html) to **true**.

-Markers can be assigned with different shapes such as Rectangle, Circle, Diamond etc. using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonMarker.html#Syncfusion_Blazor_Charts_ChartCommonMarker_Shape) property.
+The default shape of data marker in [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) is **Circle**.
+It can be assigned different shapes such as Rectangle, Circle, Diamond etc., by using the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonMarker.html#Syncfusion_Blazor_Charts_ChartCommonMarker_Shape) property.

-The following code illustrates how to use the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonMarker.html#Syncfusion_Blazor_Charts_ChartCommonMarker_Shape) property.
+The following code illustrates how to use the [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonMarker.html#Syncfusion_Blazor_Charts_ChartCommonMarker_Shape) property to change the data marker symbol.

-**C#**
+**Index.razor**

 ```cshtml